percebus/azure-secure-networking-for-devs/docs/tutorial/03/hub/st.md

 ###### Public access

-We will start by "poking a hole" and adding our Public IP address to test connectivity, and then proceed to lock it down to the VNet.
+We will start by "poking a hole" and adding our **Public IP address** to test connectivity, and then proceed to lock it down to the **VNet**.

 - **Public Network access**
   - [x] Enable: Choose